Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 ### version_priority

-Multiple versions of QGIS can be installed on Windows.

-This option is used to specify the preferred QGIS version
+Since multiple versions of QGIS can be easily installed on Windows, this option is used to specify the preferred QGIS version.

-For example if you define :
+For example if you define:

 ```yaml
 - name: Find installed QGIS